LIBREhub/fiber-coupled-laser-illumination/sistema-optico.md

 ## Laser aiming surface {pagestep}

-For optical safety protocol, it is recommended to use a flat, black surface to point the laser.
-Included in the kit are 2 [fasteners] and a piece of black cardboard for this purpose.
+To test the operation of the laser safely, we recommend using a flat, black surface to terminate the laser propagation.
+Included in the kit are a piece of black cardboard and two [surface holders] for this purpose.

 ![](images/superficie.jpg)

 ## Diffuser {pagestep}

-To perform optical tests that require the use of [diffuser], follow the following instructions:
+To perform optical tests that require the use of [diffuser]:

-* Stick a piece of adhesive tape on the [diffuser] so that the passage of light through it is interfered with.
+* Make sure the laser is turned off before adjusting elements in the light path.
+Take apart the extended tube by unscrewing apart both segments.
+* Cover the aperture of the [diffuser] holder inner ring using a segment of clear diffusing adhesive tape.
-* Fit [diffuser] into [OP tool] and insert the optical tube through the section closest to the [laser fiber adapter].
+* Fit the [diffuser] holder inner ring into the [ring tool] and insert the diffuser into the optical tube screwing from the open side of the tube closest to the [laser fiber adapter].
+Reassemble the extended tube by screwing the tube segments together.

 ![](images/difusor.jpg)
 ![](images/tubo-OP.jpg)

 ## Adjustable Lens Tube {pagestep}

+Make sure the laser is turned off before adjusting elements in the light path.
 For activity that requires adjusting the position of the lens depending on its focal length, you could replace and use the [adjustable lens tube] part instead of one of the optical tubes.

 ![](images/tubolente.png)
 ![](images/tubolente2.png)